open/close all folders

 - A not-quite-heroic example: Nod fanatics in Tiberium Wars tend to employ a very potent drug that can, among other things, keep their blood oxygenated for at least a full minute after their heart has stopped and they're clinically dead.
 The drug and its use are based on real-life accounts from US military personnel who fought militia and insurgents using similar drugs (primarily epinephrine).

-- An almost certainly tongue-in-cheek example is in the '70s remake of Invasion of the Body Snatchers, in which the lead characters stay up for the remainder of the film after popping an entire handful of PCP caplets or something.
+- An almost certainly tongue-in-cheek example is Invasion of the Body Snatchers (1978), in which the lead characters stay up for the remainder of the film after popping an entire handful of PCP caplets or something.